MandyMeindersma/MandyMeindersma.github.io/README.md

 Hello!
 This is my personal webpage.
 I first made this in my second year of university.
 I got a theme from bootstrap and have been editing it ever since.

 ### Lighthouse:
-My Google lighthouse performance, accessibility and SEO (search engine optimization) scores *used to* be pretty great (all over 97) but then they included Largest Contentful Paint and Cumulative Layout Shift in the metrics and I can't figure out how to fix the things :P. Everything else is at 100 though.
+My Google lighthouse performance, accessibility and SEO (search engine optimization) scores *used to* be pretty great (all over 97) but then they included Largest Contentful Paint and Cumulative Layout Shift in the metrics and I can't figure out how to fix the things :P.

 ### Development:
 * npm install gulp-cli -g